eatoure/amadoutoure/content/featured/HalcyonTheme/index.md

   - Prognosis Management
 ---

-A one-stop site for hematology patients and physicians to estimate risks of progression in Multiple Myeloma, Smoldering Multiple Myeloma, Monoclonal Gammopathy of Unknown Significance (MGUS), Amyloidosis, and Waldenstrom Macroglobulinemia.
+A one-stop website for hematology patients and physicians to estimate risks of progression in Multiple Myeloma, Smoldering Multiple Myeloma, Monoclonal Gammopathy of Unknown Significance (MGUS), Amyloidosis, Waldenstrom Macroglobulinemia, etc.